bormaxi8080/osint-timeline/DRAFT.md

 **OSINT Tools, Services and Investigations:**

+General Wisdom.
+Let us focus on getting the latest and greatest intelligence tools, data, and services to add to the General Wisdom marketplace while you stay focused on the mission: https://www.generalwisdom.com/

 RzWeb.
 A complete browser-based reverse engineering platform built on Rizin, running entirely client-side via WebAssembly: https://github.com/IndAlok/rzweb

 WireTapper is a wireless OSINT tool that passively detects and maps Wi-Fi, Bluetooth, CCTV cameras, vehicles, headphones, TVs, IoT devices, and cell towers, turning nearby radio signals into clear situational intelligence: https://github.com/h9zdev/WireTapper

+Last Signal.
+A self-hosted dead man's switch for delivering encrypted messages (E2EE) to your loved ones - when you're gone or unresponsive: https://github.com/giovantenne/lastsignal

+TapMap.
+See where your computer connects on a live world map: https://github.com/olalie/tapmap/

 Markdown.new.
 Markdown for Agents.
 The web was built for humans.
 AI agents need structured data.
 We convert any URL to clean Markdown using Cloudflare's native `text/markdown` content type - no parsing, no waste: https://markdown.new/